Group One Betting Guide

 The idea for the fledgling race was pitched by businessman and politician Frank Stronach in January 2016 and confirmed in May of the same year.

-Timed so it won’t interfere with the Breeders Cup or the Dubai World Cup, the race will feature 12 starters.
+Timed so it won’t interfere with the Breeders Cup or the Dubai World Cup, the race features 12 starters.

 The unique part of the concept is that each gate position is bought for $1 million.
 The entrant then can race a horse from the gate, lease their position or sell their spot in the race.